 Graphic Design Department Mission

-The Graphic Design program aims to increase and combine design thinking, planning, and practice to best prepare students for dynamic business environments.
+The Graphic Design program focuses on human-centered design and aims to increase and combine design thinking, planning, and practice to best prepare students for dynamic business environments.

 Discovery, inspiration, creativity, ideas…used separately these are powerful words, but integrated into a process of critical thinking, research, observation, and innovation, they create new opportunities for design students at Rocky Mountain College of Art + Design.
 The Graphic Design program combines theory and practice, challenging students to discover their own individual design expression, and at the same time preparing them for today’s new business environment.
 With the development of new technologies and interactive media, the global marketplace is changing the role of the contemporary designer.
 RMCAD recognizes and embraces this enormous potential by combining these technologies with a classical art education founded in drawing, sociology, photography, theory, and form.